 Sudden Cardiac Arrest: A Healthcare Crisis

 Sudden cardiac arrest (SCA) is a leading cause of death among adults over the age of 40 in the United States and other countries.
-In the U.S. alone, approximately 359,400 people of all ages experience EMS-assessed out-of-hospital non-traumatic SCA each year (about 1,000/day) and nine out of 10 victims die.
+In the U.S. alone, approximately 424,000 people of all ages experience EMS-assessed out-of-hospital non-traumatic SCA each year (more than 1,000/day) and nine out of 10 victims die.
 In fact, the number of people who die each year from SCA is roughly equivalent to the number who die from Alzheimers disease, assault with firearms, breast cancer, cervical cancer, colorectal cancer, diabetes, HIV, house fires, motor vehicle accidents, prostate cancer and suicides combined.
 SCA is a life-threatening condition--but it can be treated successfully through early intervention with cardiopulmonary resuscitation (CPR), defibrillation, advanced cardiac life support, and mild therapeutic hypothermia.
 When bystanders intervene by giving CPR and using automated external defibrillators (AEDs) before EMS arrives, four out of 10 victims survive.
 See details below.

 About Sudden Cardiac Arrest

 SCA is a sudden and unexpected pulseless condition attributed to cessation of cardiac mechanical activity.
 It is usually caused by ventricular fibrillation, an abnormality in the heart’s electrical system.
 When SCA occurs, blood stops flowing to the brain, the heart, and the rest of the body, and the person collapses.
 In fact, the victim is clinically dead and will remain so unless someone helps immediately.

 Is sudden cardiac arrest the same as a heart attack?